earthly/website/blog/_posts/2021-09-30-awk-examples.md

 Gone Girl                                             👎👎
 ```

 It looks like about half (6 /10) of the most reviewed books were more popular than average.
-So Mockingjay's low score can't be blamed on its popularity.
+So I can't blame Mockingjay's low score on its popularity.
 I think I'll have to take a pass on the series or at least that book.

 ### Conclusion

 > A good programmer uses the most powerful tool to do a job.
 A great programmer uses the least powerful tool that does the job."
-I believe this, and I always try to find the combination of simple and lightweight tools which does the job at hand correctly.
 >
 > [vyuh](https://news.ycombinator.com/item?id=28445692)

 Awk has more to it than this.
 There are more built-in variables and built-in functions.
-It has range patterns and substitution rules and you can easily use it to modify content, not just add things up.
+It has range patterns and substitution rules, and you can easily use it to modify content, not just add things up.

 If you want to learn more about Awk, [The Awk Programming Language](https://www.amazon.ca/AWK-Programming-Language-Alfred-Aho/dp/020107981X/) is the definitive book.
 It covers the language in depth.
 It also covers how to build a small programming language in Awk, how to build a database in Awk, and some other fun projects.